lukasturcani/stk/docs/source/basic_ea_example.rst

 .. image:: https://i.imgur.com/alBW1OS.png

 where the hydrogen atoms have been left out for clarity.
+Looking at these, the
-Again, the EA obviously managed to reduce the complexity of the molecules as well.
+EA obviously managed to reduce the complexity of the molecules as well.

 Next, you can read the intermediate tutorial, which will show you